What is gender?

 More research is needed

 Today we are witnessing an increase in the people who seek gender affirming care in all parts of the world where such care exists.
 The increased access to care, improved access to information about gender affirming care and that society has become more open to different identities and ways of being could partly explain this increase.
+Right now there are tendencies that the curve is flattening, meaning that the number of person’s is not increasing, but remaining the same from year to year.
+It is however to early to conclude that it actually is so and what it means.

 A change in care